manyducksco/borf/notes/client/state-not-attrs.md

 });

 app.route("*", {
-  // Resolves to an object that is given to the window as initial state.
+  // Resolves to an object that is given to the view as initial state.
-  // These values will be present when the window function first runs. async preload() {
+  // These values will be present when the view function first runs. async preload() {
     const http = this.global("http");